 - States may allow contribution deductions from state income taxes.

-- Earnings are free from federal taxes if used for qualified higher education expenses.
+- Earnings are free from federal taxes if used for qualified education expenses.

-- In most states, earnings are free from state taxes if used for qualified higher education expenses.
+- In most states, earnings are free from state taxes if used for qualified education expenses.

 - You – rather than your child – remain in control of the funds.